 Example: How to sell your phone on eBay

 eBay was founded in September 1995.
 And while they are over 25 years old, they’re still focused on making sure people know how to use their platform.
 To help, they produced a short explainer video.
 It walks customers through the listing process for people wanting to sell their smartphones.
 While just 30 seconds long, eBay does a stellar job of simplifying how their platform works and makes customers feel empowered enough to sell their smartphones online.

 Bottom-of-funnel videos are created to convert ready-to-commit audiences.
 At this stage in the buyer’s journey, your audience has a good understanding of the problems and challenges they face, knows about your solution (and likely host of competitive products), and is now weighing up their options.

 Your goal at the bottom of your funnel is to help buyers do away with any lingering objections they may have towards your solution.

 Your key metrics are conversions in the form of sign-ups, leads generated or sales.

 Example: ConvertKit demo & tutorial

 Finding email marketing software isn’t the toughest thing to do, but it can be hard to find the right solution.
-In ConvertKit’s demo and tutorial video, well-known online entrepreneur Pat Flynn walks viewers through the state of your marketing in 2019, reasons why ConvertKit is the best solution out there, and then shows how to use the platform.
+In ConvertKit’s demo and tutorial video, well-known online entrepreneur Pat Flynn walks viewers through the state of your marketing, reasons why ConvertKit is the best solution out there, and then shows how to use the platform.